KPI vs OKR: How They Differ and When to Apply Them

 - Alternatively, your objectives and key results are oriented toward the future.
 They may change and are, therefore, temporary.
 I.e., once you've reached a certain objective, you move on to the next, so you can review the set goals every quarter or any other period of time.

 When do you use KPIs and OKRs?
 In essence, you need to use OKRs to line out what you plan to accomplish.
 Then after defining the key results, you may select a set of KPIs that'll reflect how well you're progressing toward these aims, targets, and priorities.
-This is a way to connect the desired outcomes with specific metrics to help your team stay on track.
+This is a way to connect the desired outcomes with specific metrics to measure product success and help your team stay on track.

 Can You Make Use of Both KPIs and OKRs?